lucasnevespereira/docker-visits-compose/README.md

 To start and rebuild our containers
 `docker-compose up --build`
 <small> It has the same usage as doing <i> docker build . </i> + <i> docker run myImage </i> </small>

+To run containers in the background
+`docker-compose up -d`

+To stop containers
+`docker-compose down`